VishnuThurvas/Glassmorphism/README.md

 # Glassmorphism Login Page

 A modern login page design using the Glassmorphism effect.
-This project demonstrates how to create a visually appealing login interface with a frosted glass look using HTML, CSS, and JavaScript.
+This project demonstrates how to create a visually appealing login interface with a frosted glass look using HTML and CSS.

 ## Features